-After the work is completed, a picture or finishing varnish is applied to the surface as a final coat to protect paint film from atmospheric deterioration and contact abrasion.
-Picture varnish is also used to unify the appearance of the surface to the desired gloss, satin, or matte finish.
+After the work is completed, a picture or final varnish is applied to the surface to protect the paint film from atmospheric deterioration and contact abrasion.
+A final varnish is also used to unify the appearance of the surface to the desired gloss, satin, or matte finish.